JakobPetersson/avr_onewire_powermeter/README.md

 AVR 1-Wire Power Meter
 ======================
 ## Background
-This project builds upon the work of Tobias Mueller which implemented the functionality of a few 1-Wire devices using an AVR microprocessor.
+This project builds upon the work of Tobias Müller which implemented the functionality of a few 1-Wire devices using an AVR microprocessor.
 The original project can be found here: [http://tobynet.de/index.php/1-wire-device-mit-avr](http://tobynet.de/index.php/1-wire-device-mit-avr)

 I thank him greatly for his work.
 It is important, especially since the DS2423 has been discontinued.